 Clearly, if we want this system to work in both environments we need to reduce the levels of the strong broadcast band signals while boosting the weak signals on the 160 meter band and the way to do this is with some filtering.
 If we design a "band stop" filter that will attenuate only the broadcast band signals we can prevent the dongle from being overloaded as badly.

 Let's design a hypothetical band-stop filter that will reduce signals in the broadcast band by 30dB (1000-fold) but leave those outside the band alone: Will this help?

 Taking the strongest signal (1160 kHz) and reducing it by 30dB means that instead of +3dBm it will now be -27dBm - better, but this is still about 53dB above our 160 meter noise floor.
 What about the other signals on the band?
 That signal at marker #4 (1230 kHz) will be reduced from -36dBm to about -66dBm - quite weak, but still audible, albeit a bit noisy.
 What about those other stations that are weaker-still?
 Those will get submerged reduced as well, getting down near the -79dBm "minimum signal level" for the RTL dongle.
 Even by reducing this level, we still haven't done anything to bring up the 160 meter signals at all.

 To make it work we will need to do more.
 One way to do this is to apply selective (notch) filters to the strongest signals to reduce just those signals.
-Looking at Figure 2, again, we can see that if we were to considerably reduce the strongest signals by 20-30dB, we'd "compress" the range between the strongest and weakest signals and allow us to be able to deal with them with our range-limited RTL dongle.
-Figure 3, below, shows what the AM broadcast band looks like once we have done this:
+Looking at Figure 2, again, we can see that if we were to reduce the strongest signals by 20-30dB, we'd "compress" the range between the strongest and weakest signals and allow us to be able to deal with them with our range-limited RTL dongle.
+They cyan (blue-ish) trace in Figure 3, below, shows what the AM broadcast band looks like once we have done this: